MellowPlayer/MellowPlayer/CONTRIBUTING.md

 If you haven't found an answer to your issue, feel free to report the bug on our issue tracker.
 If you do so, make sure to include the following information:

 - Information about your **Operating system**.
-If you're on Linux, you'll need to specify the name of the distribution and the desktop environment you're using and whether you're using a native package or the AppImage.
+If you're on Linux, you'll need to specify the name of the distribution and the desktop environment you're using and whether you're using a native package or flatpak.
 - The **music streaming service** that you were using when you encountered the bug if it is related to a specific streaming service.
 - A **clear description** of the bug with **steps to reproduce**.
 - You should use **English** to describe your issue.